AdesisNetlife/serpa/README.md

 ```

 ## Split
-The tasks are executed for each element of the array that is passed as argument.
+The tasks are executed for each element of the array that should be the input to the chain.

 ```js